astenmies/cool-docs/go-course-02/README.md

 // When we define a function, we need to be very explicit
 // on what data type will be returned (string here).
-// If we don't, Go expects us to return nothing
+// If we don't, Go expects it to return nothing
 // And will throw error:
 // too many arguments to return have (string) want (). func newCard() string {